COMCIFS/cif_api/README.md

-limited to, the contents of the 'uthash' directory; those files are subject to the copyright statement and license in the file 'LICENSE' in that directory, and it is subject to those terms that they are distributed to you.
+limited to, the contents of the 'uthash' directory; those files are subject to the copyright statement and license in the file 'LICENSE' in that directory, and it is subject to those terms that they are distributed to you herein.
 Additionally, many components of the build system are parts of, or were generated via, the GNU AutoTools suite.
 These contain code belonging to the Free Software Foundation (FSF), and each is marked with an FSF ownership notice and statements of rights.
 The FSF components